 Somewhat OT, but it’s funny: section 3, subsection 5 introduces a hilarious term “jazyk spĺňajúci požiadavku základnej zrozumiteľnosti z hľadiska štátneho jazyka“ = „a language fulfilling the requirement of basic intelligibility with regard to the official language”.
 Guess what they mean.

-As for minority languages, not much of a change here except, if I remember correctly, under the new Act, school administrations have to keep two sets of records – one in Slovak, the other one in the minority language.
+As for minority languages, not much of a change here except, if I and the other local commentators interpret it correctly, under the new Act, school administrations have to keep two sets of records – one in Slovak, the other one in the minority language.

 We’ve covered section 6, so on to section 7 which covers the use of Slovak in legal proceedings.
 Not much to report, except that subsection 7.2 confirms that the rights of speakers of minority languages in this respect shall not be infringed.
 How that stacks up against Mr. Deák's introductory remark, you can judge that for yourself.

-Mind you, I still think sections 9 and 9a are fucking stupid, just like the whole Act and the whole fucking government and especially that dumbfuck Minister of Culture (I might get to that later).
+I still think sections 9 and 9a are stupid, just like the whole Act.
 But that doesn't excuse Mr. Deák from bullshitting the good readers of the NYR blog nor HHRF from bullshitting everybody else.